KSanthanesh/dosa-palace/README.md

 - when the user click the reservation navigation the webpage navigation changes to three categaries such us Home, Reserve and View.

 - The website covers all the screen types, such as Pc,Laptop,Tablet and Mobile.
+- There is Login Page in the website.
+The customer has to login in to website using username and password before making any Reservation.
 ### Home
 The Home Page covers the foloowing sections:
 - Header, Logo Navigation Menu and operationg time of the restaurant.